ShivaniDev-sudo/griddb-sonarqube-integration/blog.md

    - Copy the generated token as it will not be shown again.
 - **Setting up Spring Boot Application**

-Once ourGridDB cluster is operational, the next step is connecting it to ourSpring Boot application.
+Once our GridDB cluster is operational, the next step is connecting it to ourSpring Boot application.
 The GridDB Java Client API provides the necessary tools to establish this connection.
 To simplify the process, you can include the `griddb-spring-boot-starter` library as a dependency in our project, which offers pre-configured beans for a streamlined connection setup.

 **Project Structure**